Bickarstume History, Family Crest & Coats of Arms

 The surname Bickarstume was first found in Cheshire, where they held a family seat from ancient times, long before the Norman Conquest in 1066.

-Important Dates for the Bickarstume family
+Early History of the Bickarstume family

 This web page shows only a small excerpt of our Bickarstume research.
 Another 142 words (10 lines of text) covering the years 1200, 1296, 1429, 1451, 1777, 1643 and 1693 are included under the topic Early Bickarstume History in all our PDF Extended History products and printed products wherever possible.